 Bar Solo is a modern hangout spot is a hangout for gay locals, although it is not specifically a gay bar.
 I had a fantastic time.

 They have a lot of seating, which is always a plus for solo travelers to feel comfortable.
 Drag queens strut bath and forth along the runway that cuts through the middle of the room.

 I totally wish I visited Pride Bar Samui, but didn’t get the chance.
 They have the perfect environment for meeting other travelers, including pool tables, small-table seating, food and more.
 Check out their drag and cabaret shows.

 Want even cheaper drinks?
 Alcohol prices can easily reach western standards, especially if you find yourself hanging out in a tourist area.

 Avoid paying these prices by looking for small alcohol carts in alleyways between bars and restaurants.
 These are usually half the price.
 And since you can walk freely with your drink, why not take one to go?

 Always have a poncho handy if you will be out exploring for the latter part of the afternoon.
 Pop-up storms can bring torrential rain and flood local streets.
 Don’t let anything valuable get wet!

-Take out one large sum of cash at an ATM so you don’t keep needing to use local ATM’s for more Baht.
+Taking out one large sum of cash at an ATM will keep you from needing to use local ATM’s for more Baht.
 Some bank’s fees can be quite high to keep taking out cash.
 Just be on the safe side and keep smaller amounts in separate areas of your backpack or luggage.

 Bangkok to Koh Samui: Flights